 Today, when a customer or potential customer has a question or is conducting research on a new product or service, the first place they go is online – to a bank or credit union’s website.
 Therefore, it is imperative that banks and credit unions invest in customer self-service tools that allow customers to easily navigate to the information they are looking for and get the answers they need immediately.
 When an effective knowledge base application is employed on a bank or credit union’s website, redundant customer questions, especially those that are technology related, such as “how do I reset my online banking password” are significantly reduced, which in turn frees up customer service agents to respond to more lucrative account and product inquiries.
 Bank of Oakridge deployed a knowledge base last year and overnight saw a 64% drop in technology related questions, freeing up precious resources in their call center.

 At SilverCloud, we help banks and credit unions offer the best in customer service and experience.
-Through a sales and service application that integrates across mobile, Internet, and digital banking channels, SilverCloud provides customer service agents with the information they need to answer customer questions.
+Through Digital Support solutions that integrate across mobile, Internet, and digital banking channels, SilverCloud provides customer service agents with the information they need to answer customer questions.

 Learn more about how we help banks and credit unions provide exceptional customer service that translates into revenue, loan and deposit growth.